emfmesquita/tokenclustering/README.md

 # tokenclustering
+This desktop application was made to enhance the experience of playing tabletop RPG.
+The idea behind it is to create tokens that represent characters, monsters and other special items but the process of putting them together for printing used to be a problem, that's when I created token clustering.

-Tool to cluster rpg token images into a single image.
-Old project from 2010 made in java using swing.
+This consists of a tool to cluster rpg token images into a single image.

+The project was created in 2010 using Java and Swing.

 ### Token Clustering in Use